rolling-stock-scheduling/.github/profile/README.md

 Follow [this step-by-step instruction](https://github.com/rolling-stock-scheduling/.github/blob/main/getting_started.md)  to

-1. create a solver-input file from your MATSim simulation run (or use the publicly available [matsim-kelheim](https://github.com/matsim-scenarios/matsim-kelheim) instance)
+1. start the solver-server in a docker container

-2. execute the solver to produce a schedule
+2. use a MATSim run output (for example the publicly available [matsim-kelheim](https://github.com/matsim-scenarios/matsim-kelheim) instance) to produce a solver-request and send it to the solver-server to obtain a schedule as response

 3. visualize the schedule for analysis